486 Participants Needed

 The trial information does not specify whether participants must stop taking their current medications.

-Is human milk safe for premature infants?
+What prior data suggests that this human milk diet is safe for premature infants?

 AA